Thematic investing: Exploring the genomics market

 • Genomics is the study of the complete set of DNA that provides instructions to a living being.
 A genome consists of all the genes of a specific organism.

-• The field of genomics is revolutionizing the potential identification and treatment of illnesses including infectious diseases, genetic disorders and chronic conditions.
+• Advancements in genomics have the potential to revolutionize healthcare, expediting the understanding and treatment of infectious diseases, genetic disorders and chronic conditions.

-• While we remain in the early stages of practical application of this newly developed knowledge, genomics is an economic area that bears closer scrutiny for investors.
+• While practical application of genomic processes and techniques in still in the early stages, it’s an economic area that bears closer scrutiny for investors.

 Understanding genomics